RobbiNespu/jekyll-plantuml-base64/README.md

 ![Bob and Alice generated](./images/bob-alice.png)

-The generated html will have be something like :
+The origin will generated html will have be something like :

 ``` html
 <img src="/assets/images/plantuml/765f88ab868d9706e797ff2c90c67a549a144c52adf0bf2e247d355cf981b9aa.png" />
 ```

-and converted into base64
+Any update of the uml will regenerated the image file using the remote.
+If the uml is not modified, no request will be made on the remote provider.

+but this code will convert them nto base64 format
 ```html
 <img src="data:image/png;base64, iVBORw0KGgoAAAANSUhEUgAAAK0AAAA2CAIAAAA6bI6UAAAAKXRFWHRjb3B5bGVmdABHZW5lcmF0
  ZWQgYnkgaHR0cDovL3BsYW50dW1sLmNvbREwORwAAAEAaVRYdHBsYW50dW1sAAEAAAB4nDWOTW+C